-Once we picked our corals and got them home, we needed to place them in the tank.
+Once we picked our corals and got them home, we needed to figure out how to attach corals in your reef aquarium.
 But with the high water flow, emerald crabs, and clownfish in the tank, just setting them on the live rock was not option.
 Upon talking with the local fish store and reading online, super glue or aquarium epoxy are popular choices, so we tried both.

 The super glue we used was sold at Preuss Pets and made by Stick Fast.